Kirill-Murashev/AI_for_valuers_book/Parts-Chapters/Outliers-handling/Outliers.md

 <li>what are the basic ways of handling outliers?</li>
 <li>how to detect and handle outliers using Python?</li>
 </ul>
 In all, we will look at three simple ways to handle outliers.
-Python is more a language for business and professional activities than for science.
-A number of more complex methods of handling outliers will be discussed in a separate material containing code in R. In this paper we will limit ourselves to the following methods:
+A number of more complex methods of handling outliers will be discussed in a separate material.
+In this paper we will limit ourselves to the following methods:
 <ol>
 <li>the aprroach based on the empirical relations of the Normal distribution (The z-score approach);</li>
 <li>Tukey's fences (or the interquartile range (IQR) proximity rule);</li>
-<li>the quantile-based approach.</li>
+<li>The quantile-based approach.</li>
 </ol>
 This list of methods is not exhaustive.
 However, they will help cover the needs of an appraiser who is beginning to apply machine learning and mathematical statistics methods to his or her work.

 ## Possible ways to handle outliers